-For the quarters and fiscal years-to-date ended June 30, 2024, we recorded an immaterial amount of inventory reserve as cost of revenue in the Condensed Consolidated Statement of Operations.
-For the quarters and fiscal years-to-date ended July 2, 2023, we did not record an inventory reserve as cost of revenue in the Condensed Consolidated Statement of Operations.
-As of June 30, 2024, we had an immaterial amount of excess or obsolete inventory reserve.
+For the quarter and fiscal year-to-date ended September 29, 2024, we had recorded immaterial amounts of inventory reserve, including excess or obsolete inventory reserve, in the Condensed Consolidated Statement of Operations.
 As of December 31, 2023, we did not have excess or obsolete inventory reserve.